Eugen Fink: Biography

 Fink was born in 1905 as the son of a government official in Germany.
 He spent his first school years with an uncle who was a Catholic priest.
 Fink attended a grammar school in Konstanz where he succeeded with his extraordinary memory.
-After his graduation exam in 1925, he studied philosophy, history, German language and economics, initially at Münster and Berlin and then in Freiburg with Edmund Husserl.
+After his graduation exam in 1925, he studied philosophy, history, German language and economics, initially at Münster and Berlin and then at Freiburg with Edmund Husserl.

 Philosophy

-As Husserl's assistant, he was a representative of phenomenological idealism and later a follower of Martin Heidegger.
-He approached the problem of Being as a manifestation of the cosmic movement with Man being a participant in this movement.
-Fink called the philosophical problems pre-questions, that will lead to the true philosophy by the way of an ontological practice.
+As Husserl's assistant from 1928, he was a representative of Phenomenology (philosophy) and at the same time he became familiar with the philosophy of Martin Heidegger.
+From early on, Fink was critical recipient of their positions, thereby developing his own approach as a philosophical "cosmology".
+He approached the problem of Being as a manifestation of the cosmic movement of worldliness with man being a participant in this movement.
+Fink called the philosophical problems pre-questions, that are never ready-made problems with predetermined factors such as in natural sciences but have to be created in a genuine act of philosophical reflexion.